Nothing reveals true leadership quite like a crisis.

 “Think of all the things we’ve been able to learn in just the past few weeks,” said Immelt.
 “New knowledge is possible.”

 “Right now it feels like an abyss, but there is another side to this,” added Lemkau.
 “When we get there, there will be lessons learned.”

-For more expert marketing insights, sign up for our next webinar.
+For more expert marketing insights, visit our blog.